andatche/andatche.com/content/code/arduino/lcd03/index.md

 </pre>

 To install without git, simple use the "ZIP" link from the GitHub page to grab a .zip of the repository and unzip it to a directory named 'LCD03' in your Arduino libraries directory.

+You'll need to restart the Arduino IDE after installing before the library will be detected.

 ## Functions